Bright Yellow Watery Diarrhea: Top Causes

 Fat malabsorption issues can substantially impact digestion and overall health, often leading to uncomfortable and noticeable symptoms.

-Conditions like celiac disease, Crohn’s disease, and pancreatic disorders, including exocrine pancreatic insufficiency, disrupt fat digestion and absorption, causing steatorrhea a condition marked by yellow, greasy, foul-smelling stools.
+Conditions like celiac disease, Crohn’s disease, and pancreatic disorders, including exocrine pancreatic insufficiency, disrupt fat digestion and absorption, causing steatorrhea—a condition marked by yellow, greasy, foul-smelling stools.
+Coeliac disease, an autoimmune disorder, involves the immune system reacting to gluten, which damages the small intestine and impairs the ability to absorb nutrients.

 Gastrointestinal Infections